Corn snakes are partly arboreal and are excellent climbers.

 A corn snake is long and slender, sometimes approaching 6 feet in length.
 The average length is 3-4 feet, but the record length is 6 feet, 2 inches.
 It is red to orange with black-bordered orange, red, or brown, shield-shaped patterns on its back, matching round blotches on its side, and a spearpoint marking on its head.
 Its head is sort of turtle-shaped and its eyes often match its coloring and have round pupils.
 Juveniles begin life more brown-colored than their parents and develop a brighter pattern over time.

-Their identification is pretty easy with just the head and body markings; however, people mistake them for venomous copperheads, which inhabit many of the same areas, and killed.
+Their identification is pretty easy with just the head and body markings; however, people mistake them for venomous copperheads, which inhabit many of the same areas and are killed.
 Their coloration is similar enough that without taking an extra second it’s sometimes too late for the innocent corn snake.

 Corn snakes aren’t dangerous at all, they can bite and release a horrible-smelling musk.
 However, they’re not venomous and don’t have fangs.